 There were lots of optimists in this group.
 By 2026, a median number of respondents said, machines will be capable of writing school essays; by 2027 self-driving trucks will render drivers unnecessary; by 2031 AI will outperform humans in the retail sector; by 2049 AI could be the next Stephen King and by 2053 the next Charlie Teo.
 The slightly jarring capper: By 2137, all human jobs will be automated.
 But what of humans themselves?
 Sipping umbrella drinks served by droids, no doubt.

 Diego Klabjan, a professor at Northwestern University and founding director of the school’s Master of Science in Analytics program, counts himself an AGI skeptic.

-“I definitely don’t see the scenario where something wakes up and decides it wants to take over the world,” he says.
+That’s Laird’s take, too: “I definitely don’t see the scenario where something wakes up and decides it wants to take over the world,” he said.
 “I think that’s science fiction and not the way it’s going to play out.”

-“Time to understand what we’re creating and how we’re going to incorporate it into society,” Laird says, “might be exactly what we need.”
+“Time to understand what we’re creating and how we’re going to incorporate it into society,” Laird said, “might be exactly what we need.”

 But no one knows for sure.

 “There are several major breakthroughs that have to occur, and those could come very quickly,” Russell said during his Westminster talk.
 Referencing the rapid transformational effect of nuclear fission (atom splitting) by British physicist Ernest Rutherford in 1917, he added, “It’s very, very hard to predict when these conceptual breakthroughs are going to happen.”